 As you can see from the site map, Sommerville Park sits on an enormous piece of land.
 Because its nestled inside and surrounded by a number of different developments, you will not get any road noise at all and it is wonderfully peaceful and quiet when you step into the development.
 There is also more than enough space between the developments so you do get such a large sense of space, something that is quite rare nowadays in Singapore.

-Because of the large space of land and relatively few amount of units, Sommerville Park is one of those developments that you can earmark for potential for en bloc in the future.
+Because of the large space of land and relatively few amounts of units, Sommerville Park is one of those developments that you can earmark for the potential for en bloc in the future.
 Although we cannot imagine the price that must be paid by the developer for this huge prime piece of freehold land in Holland.

 Here is the unit mix of Sommerville Park:

 Sommerville Park is super flexible when it comes to the unit mix.
-There is really something to fit the needs of everyone as it starts from as small as a one bedroom unit to a standalone 4 bedroom townhouse.
+There is really something to fit the needs of everyone as it starts from as small as a one-bedroom unit to a standalone 4 bedroom townhouse.
 Speaking of which, 1 bedroom units are quite rare for old developments, so if your needs do not go past that but you still want a good sense of space, Sommerville Park is pretty unique in that regard.

 Sommerville Park is definitely very dated looking.
 But everything is maintained very well still, and if you can look past the not so modern exterior, it is what you do with the inside that counts.

-There are ample carpark spaces here, unfortunately there isn’t any underground space but the resident lots are sheltered at the very least.
+There are ample carpark spaces here, but unfortunately there isn’t any underground space but the resident lots are sheltered at the very least.
 Although if it is raining you will still have to run to your block, which is a downside.
 But the luxury of space here should make up for that.

 Obligatory playground within the condominium.
 With the vast amount of space, it does seem a tad tiny.
 On a side note, kids will love the amount of freedom and space the place has.
 So back to the good old days of block catching and hide and seek.
 On our trip there, we did see a number of kids running around, its definitely a great way to keep them occupied.

 You know a development is big when they have their own minimart just to serve the needs of residents.
-Of course there is always grocery delivery services such as Redmart and Honestbee but nothing quite beats just going downstairs to get something that you need urgently.
+Of course, there are always grocery delivery services such as Redmart and Honestbee but nothing quite beats just going downstairs to get something that you need urgently.
 Interestingly, this minimart also serves as a Ninjavan drop-off point for your online purchases, so you can chalk that up as a minor plus point.

 The stock on hand is actually quite large, so most of your daily needs should be covered here.

-In the event you need some last minute touch ups, there is even a beauty salon.
+In the event you need some last-minute touch-ups, there is even a beauty salon.

 There is no modern infinity swimming pool here, but what you do get is a proper sized swimming pool.
-Its large and you can actually swim lengths in it.
+It’s large and you can actually swim lengths in it.

 The swimming pool area in Sommerville Park is really reminiscent of the old school swimming complexes that used to exist in Singapore.